 Be flexible: be prepared to turn back or change your plans if the weather deteriorates or the walk is more difficult than expected.

-Watch our video on essential safety tips for bushwalking in Tasmania.
+Walk Safely video on essential safety for bushwalking in Tasmania.

 For help in a life threatening or emergency situation, call emergency services (000) for police, fire or ambulance.

 Before you embark on an activity in one of our parks, check the conditions of the area you intend to visit.
 This should include possible fire weather and any current fire activity.

 Choosing the right walk

 We use the Australian Walking Track Grading System to grade our walks.
 These easily recognisable icons allow walkers to make an informed choice about the difficulty of the walk and whether it is a suitable choice.

 |||Grade 1: |

 No bushwalking experience required.
 Flat even surface with no steps or steep sections.
 Suitable for wheelchair users who have someone to assist them.

 Suitable for most ages.
 The track has a hardened or compacted surface that may have a gentle hill section or sections, and occasional steps.

 Some bushwalking experience recommended.
 Tracks may have short steep hill sections, a rough surface and many steps.